kur0byte/yape-app-nodejs-codechallenge/ARCHITECTURE.md

 ### 9.1 Containerization
 - Use Docker to containerize each microservice and its dependencies.
 - Create a docker-compose.yml file for local development and testing.

+### 9.2 Service Scaling
+- Utilize Docker Compose's scale command to run multiple instances of each service.
+- Nginx load balancers automatically distribute requests among these instances.

+### 9.3 Network Configuration
+Configure services to operate within the appropriate network (public or internal) as defined in the architecture.

 ## 10. Load Balancing Strategy
 The system uses Nginx as a layer 7 load balancer with the following strategy: